Recollections: A Long Walk

 “Oh, my god!
 Oh, my god!
 Oh, my god!”

-That was me.
-My Dad never got excited like that.
-However, this one time he did join me at trot.
+That’s me.
+My Dad never gets excited like that.
+However, this one time he joins me at trot.

-I had left the tap open.
-There were now several gallons of liquid gold covering the floor from parts shelves to grease rack.
-Dad picked up two sheets of tin, inserted a funnel with a filter into the barrel, and without saying a word or casting blame, we scooped up as much oil as we could manage.
-The rest was sopped up under a layer of sawdust, and swept into a trash can.
+I’ve left the tap open.
+There’s now several gallons of liquid gold covering the floor from parts shelves to grease rack.
+Totally without fuss, Dad picks up two sheets of tin, inserts a funnel with a filter into the barrel, and uttering not a word of fault or blame, we scoop as much oil as we can manage.
+The rest we sop up with a layer of sawdust, and sweep into a trash can.

-I could see the sign saying Zarko and Son falling into a disorderly heap in front of my father’s garage.
-It wasn’t a sin, what I’d just done, but it sure as heck was a signal, and Dad read it as clearly as I had hoped it would.
+I could see the sign saying Zarko and Son falling into an imaginary heap.
+It wasn’t a sin, what I’d just done, but it sure as heck was a signal, and Dad read it as clearly as I had hoped he would.

-There were still many hours spent together leaning over fenders and scooting under transmissions, but now we did it because… well, that’s what we did together.
-When Dad retired early so he could work on his antique autos, he sold the business to his longtime employee, Louie, and no sign of any kind was ever painted for Zarko’s Garage.
-When Louie retired, the City bought the land, and for a brief period before it was a bank (for a period even briefer) I imagined what an interesting theatre it would make.
+We still spent many hours leaning over fenders and scooting under transmissions, but now we did it because… well, that’s what we did together.
+When Dad retired early so he could restore his antique autos, he leased the business to his longtime employee, Louie, and no sign of any kind was ever painted for Zarko’s Garage.
+When Louie retired, the City bought the land from my father, and for a brief period before the garage was turned into a bank, I imagined what an interesting theatre it would make.

 Recollections: Namesakes